-The importance of online engagement is particularly relevant considering there is now a plethora of marketing channels, and brands don’t automatically opt for a TV campaign.
+Brands are now expected to engage and connect with consumers in a more social way than ever.
+The importance of online engagement is particularly relevant considering there is now a plethora of marketing channels; brands don’t automatically opt for a TV campaign.

 And that is the key.
 Video is shared so easily and frequently that the advantage of creating a viral video is huge.
 More than 500 years’ worth of YouTube videos are watched daily on Facebook.
 More than 700 YouTube videos are shared on Twitter every minute.
-The more shares that a video can garner, the wider the reach and the more views, which should equal more engagement and awareness for the brand.
+The more shares and views a video can garner equals more engagement and awareness for the brand.

 Marketers must consider multiple issues, including distribution and timing.
 But they must remember that like all media, old and new, content is king.

 The reason videos are so shareable is, if done right, they can more successfully evoke emotion from the viewer.
 Be it heartfelt emotion or humour, the spectrum is large.
 One of the biggest obstacles for brands to overcome is recognising that a video should not only be relevant to their brand identity, but resonate with their consumer on an emotional level.